Burro7J/mocalum/examples/README.md

 # **mocalum examples**

-Here you will find examples on how to use [mocalum]() provided as [jupyter](https://jupyter.org/) notebooks.
-The purpose of the examples are to familiarize users with [mocalum]() and enable them to quickly build there own workflows with it.
-The examples cover various usage of [mocalum]() and they are provided as `N` tutorials.
+Here you will find examples on how to use [mocalum](https://gitlab-internal.windenergy.dtu.dk/e-windlidar/mocalum) provided as [jupyter](https://jupyter.org/) notebooks.
+The purpose of the examples are to familiarize users with [mocalum](https://gitlab-internal.windenergy.dtu.dk/e-windlidar/mocalum) and enable them to quickly build there own workflows with it.
+The examples cover various usage of [mocalum](https://gitlab-internal.windenergy.dtu.dk/e-windlidar/mocalum) and they are provided as 6 tutorials.

 ## **Tutorial 1: getting started with `mocalum`**